 Crude Oil Update

-However, gains were pared, as the dollar strengthened against a basket of major currencies, decreasing the demand for the commodities as an alternative investment.
+Yesterday, crude oil for July delivery fell 0.8% or $0.75 to $96.18 per barrel, as the dollar's strength against a basket of major currencies, decreased the demand for the commodities as an alternative investment.

-Gold for June delivery declined by $22.20 to close at $1,364.70 per ounce on Friday, as the dollar rose against major currencies, decreasing the demand for the precious metal as a hedge against inflation.
+Gold also dropped as the dollar rose against the major currencies, decreasing the demand for the precious metal as a hedge against inflation.

 For more updates throughout the day see our Daily Commodities News

 For more daily views, news and analysis of the markets also see:

 The above comments do not constitute investment advice and neither ETX Capital nor Clean Financial accept any responsibility for any use that may be made of them.
 Any prices or data are indicative and subject to change without notice; its accuracy is not guaranteed and should not be relied on.

 "With ETX Capital you get all the normal